-Anyone reading this who read my post yesterday morning may be curious as to what the thought of the day is behind all this.
+Anyone reading this who read my post yesterday morning may be curious as to what the thought of the day is behind all this, apart from purely sleepless summertime rambles.
 It is simply, value your friends.
-My best friend and I weren’t always close.
-In primary school we hated each other, 3rd form we began to talk, 4th we had a major argument about a relationship I was in (see Life Lessons for more info) and now we’re inseparable.
+K and I weren’t always close.
+In primary school we hated each other, 3rd form we began to talk, 4th we had a major argument about a relationship I was in (see What Can We Learn for more info) and now we’re inseparable.
 The truth is, I don’t think I would be here today if it wasn’t for her.

-So to finish off, I’d like to wish my friend all the luck in the world with her scholarship interview today.
+So to finish off, I’d like to wish K all the luck in the world with her scholarship interview today.
 Even if it means we won’t be at the same uni, I know she deserves it.
-And thank you to anyone who’s read this until the end.
+And thank you to anyone who’s read my sleepless in summertime rambles until the end.
 I’ve never been able to talk about all this to anyone, not even my family are aware how bad I got.
 Please, value your friends and make the time to talk to them.
 You never know what’s going on inside someone’s head.